RENTER'S RIGHTS

 • Domestic Violence

 You may terminate a Lease early where sexual assault, sexual abuse, or domestic violence occurred.
-There are requirements for this, and you can read more at the Colorado Revised Statute: § 38-12-402(2)(b).
-Additionally, your Landlord cannot terminate your lease against your will solely because you are a victim of domestic violence, domestic abuse, unlawful sexual behavior, or stalking, or because you have requested emergency assistance (such as from a peace officer) in response to a situation involving one of these forms of abuse.
-Also, you cannot give up your right to call for emergency assistance.
-The information you provide to your Landlord will be confidential; they will not tell anyone unless you consent or they are required to do so by law.
+There are no specific gender requirements for survivors or against perpetrators.
+There are requirements for terminating the lease, and you can read more at the Colorado Revised Statute: § 38-12-402(2)(b).
+Additionally, your Landlord cannot terminate your lease against your will or charge you for damages incurred during an event related solely because you are a victim of domestic violence, domestic abuse, unlawful sexual behavior, or stalking, or because you have requested emergency assistance (such as from a peace officer) in response to a situation involving one of these forms of abuse.
+You never give up your right to call for emergency assistance.

-• Prompt response to request repairs
+• Prompt Response to Request Repairs

 Upon written request to the rental property owner or manager, you have a right to a prompt response to requests for repairs.
 You have the right to have repairs performed in a timely manner, upon request, and to have a quality maintenance program run by management.